|

 - The venerable Microsoft

-use them cross-platform, you must use Microsoft Excel.
+use them cross-platform, you are expected to use Microsoft Excel.
 Long guilty

 of holding a clipboard with the world's shortest memory, Excel